 |

-their parents from Tibet to receive a Tibetan as opposed to Chinese education.
-TCV offers either academic or vocational
+brought by their parents from Tibet to receive a Tibetan as opposed to Chinese education, whilst

 |